Naomi Canning: Creation and casting

 In October 2013, cast member Colette Mann, who plays Sheila Canning, revealed that her character's daughter was going to be introduced.
 Producers decided to bring in another member of Sheila's family as they wanted to explore her background further.
 The producers were also keen to introduce a character similar to Izzy Hoyland (Natalie Bassingthwaighte), who would provoke strong reactions among the characters and viewers.
 Mann added that the role was in the process of being cast and the character would arrive the following year.
 On 30 December 2013, it was announced that New Zealand actress Morgana O'Reilly had been cast as Naomi.
 O'Reilly attended two rounds of auditions before being cast.
 She and her husband filmed her first audition in their garden in Sydney, before O'Reilly flew to Melbourne to audition in the studio, alongside Mann and Stefan Dennis (Paul Robinson).

 She competed with five other actresses for the part, but she believed that the role was meant to be hers, as Naomi is both her grandmother's name and her middle name.
-O'Rielly also said, "When I got the scripts, I really loved how Naomi works on lots of levels at all times.
+O'Reilly also said, "When I got the scripts, I really loved how Naomi works on lots of levels at all times.
 That is extremely satisfying to play as an actor."
 A week after the second audition, O'Reilly's agent informed her that she had won the role.
 She and her husband then relocated to Melbourne from Sydney to be closer to the studios.
-O'Reilly was initially offered a three year contract, but she felt that was too long and suggested an 18 month contract instead, which produces agreed to.
+O'Reilly was initially offered a three-year contract, but she felt that was too long and suggested an 18-month contract instead, which produces agreed to.
 O'Reilly began filming her first scenes in November 2013 and she made her screen debut as Naomi on 25 March 2014.